yijiangh/conmech/README.rst

 ..
 Write project description

+**conmech** is a stiffness checker that performs elastic deformation analysis for 3D frame structures.
+It is designed for construction sequencing applications, which involves testing the partially assembled structure (subset of element permutation) many times.

-**conmech** is an open-source library to provide efficient stiffness checkers for architectural construction sequencing.
-It's written in C++11 and wrapped friendly with Python via `pybind11 <https://github.com/pybind/pybind11>`_.
+**conmech** is written in C++11 and wrapped friendly with Python via `pybind11 <https://github.com/pybind/pybind11>`_.

 Installation
 ------------